 Raul Ruiz Remembered By James Schamus

 The great Chilean filmmaker Raul Ruiz passed away today in Paris.
-Through his feature The Golden Boat, which was James Schamus’s first as a producer, Raul gave a group of us in New York’s nascent ’80s independent scene a wonderful and nearly indescribable introduction to filmmaking.
-So, I’m grateful here to James for this piece remembering Ruiz and those thrilling and formative days. — S.M.
+Through his feature The Golden Boat, which was James Schamus’s first as a producer, Raul gave a group of us in New York’s nascent ’80s independent scene (including myself and Robin O’Hara) a wonderful and nearly indescribable introduction to filmmaking.
+So, I’m grateful here to James for this piece remembering Ruiz and those thrilling and formative days. — Scott Macaulay

 Raul Ruiz: First Thoughts

 Raul Ruiz passed away today, age 70, in Paris.
 He’ll be remembered as one of the truly great, idiosyncratic and visionary voices of world cinema.
 He was tirelessly inventive, gentle, profoundly uninterested in the business and hype of the film world, willing to show up anywhere a good crew and cast were ready to explore with him.
 He didn’t so much make movies as he lived one long continuously productive moviemaking life.
 Exiled from his native Chile in the wake of the CIA-sponsored 1973 military coup that upended its democratic socialist government, Raul landed in Paris.
 From there, one masterpiece quickly followed another: The Hypothesis of the Stolen Painting, Three Crowns of a Sailor, Treasure Island.
 Over the next four decades his career (or rather the pace at which he produced films and videos) would ebb and flow, rising to new heights in the past few years with Time Regained and Mysteries of Lisbon.